doriszd/pands-project/README.md

 ![swarm](https://github.com/doriszd/pands-project/blob/master/Figure_7_swarmplot.png "swarm")

 Swarm plot gives clear representation of sepal length, sepal width, petal length and petal width of three different species of iris flower.
 Important difference can be seen in petal length and petal width variables as setosa is completely separated on the plot from versicolor and virginica.
-Petal length and petal width are both shorter in setosa than they are in other two species.
+Petal length and petal width are both smaller in size in setosa than they are in other two species.
 Better representation of petal length and petal width in the next 2 plots.

 #### 8. Violin plot